connorcodefoot/jungle/README.md

 # Jungle

 A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
 This project is still in progress.
-Next steps:
-- Add further cypress tests
-- Improve UI

 ## Setup